All ESU students have access to counseling services

 COVID-19 preventative measures

-Due to COVID-19 preventative measures (see this page for details), Student Counseling Services are being offered virtual through HIPAA-compliant Zoom.
+Due to COVID-19 preventative measures, Student Counseling Services are being offered virtual through HIPAA-compliant Zoom.

 8 a.m.-5 p.m.
 Monday-Friday.